villetou/google-meet-room-effect-extension/README.md

+# Background chatter extension
-# A Google Meet extension for a background chatter effect
+A browser extension for Google Meet background chatter effect

 This is an initial test for the extension.
 Don't blame me if it doesn't work.